 Plato, Aristotle And Ptolemy

-The Copernican Revolution which ensued is now seen as the launching point to modern astronomy, although at the time the Catholic church forbade Copernicus’ book and vehemently tried to suppress all arguments relating to his theory.
+The Copernican Revolution which ensued is now seen as the launching point to modern astronomy, although at the time the Catholic church suspended Copernicus’ book, pending corrections, and vehemently tried to suppress all arguments relating to his heliocentric theory.
+Interestingly, De Revolutionibus wasn’t banned by the Church until March 5, 1616, and only after Galileo drew heavily on the book to support his own heliocentric ideas.

 Galileo Galilei (1564-1642)

-The next century, Galileo Galilei (1564-1642) used the newly invented refracting telescope to further expand on Copernicus’ theory, and in 1632 he published a book in which he openly stated that the Earth revolves around the Sun.
-In his book entitled ‘The Dialogue Concerning the Two Chief World Systems,’ Galileo compared the Copernican system with the Ptolemaic system, but was subsequently convicted on “grave suspicion of heresy”, forced to recant his beliefs, and subsequently spend the rest of his life under house arrest.
+The next century, Galileo Galilei (1564-1642) used the newly invented refracting telescope to further expand on Copernicus’ theory, and after discovering Jupiter’s four main moons in 1610, the first satellites ever found orbiting another planet, he subsequently observed the phases of Venus, thereby showing that it was in fact the planets that orbit the Sun.
+In 1632, Galileo then published his book entitled ‘The Dialogue Concerning the Two Chief World Systems’ in which he compared the Copernican system with the Ptolemaic system, but was subsequently convicted on “grave suspicion of heresy,” forced to recant his beliefs, and subsequently spend the rest of his life under house arrest.

 Sir Isaac Newton (1643-1727)

-Edmund Halley (1656-1742) would later use Newton’s equations to predict the return of a comet in 1758 to give final proof to the heliocentric theory.
+Edmund Halley (1656-1742) would later use Newton’s equations to predict the return of a comet (Halley’s Comet) in 1758 to give final proof to the heliocentric theory.

-I will now leave you with a beautiful astronomy quote from Copernicus’ ‘De revolutionibus orbium coelestium’ published on his death bed in 1543, which states:
+I will now leave you with a beautiful heliocentric quote from Copernicus’ ‘De revolutionibus orbium coelestium’ published on his death-bed in 1543, which states:

 “In the center of all rests the Sun.
 For who would place this lamp of a very beautiful temple in another or better place than this from which it can illuminate everything at the same time?”